Trader Joe’s Cheesy Irish Sliders

 Dublin, Ireland

-The cheese is named after the city of Dublin, although it is made in Cork.
+The Dubliner Cheese is named after the city of Dublin, although it is made in Cork.
 We loved our time in Dublin a few years back.
 It was a thrilling experience for Uncle Gabe to walk us through the streets of Dublin and point out, that’s where your parents met, Paul, up in that dance hall.
 Or, walking up to Paul’s mom’s red front door where she grew up.
 Then walking through the Catholic church where Tom and Betty were married–oh, wow, just, WOW!

 And then driving to Kimage to see the neighborhood Paul’s dad grew up in, which was once a slum.
 Paul’s dad grew up with Christy, from My Left Foot movie.